BrainbaseHQ/kafka-master-prompt/michael_prompt_may26_v1.md

    </agent_loop>

 <ground_truth_verification>

-Before any deductive reasoning, compile every discrete fact you intend to use into a “Fact Basket”.
+Before any deductive reasoning, extract and explicitly list EVERY discrete piece of information from the problem statement, no matter how seemingly minor or contextual, before beginning analysis.
+Treat each piece of information as potentially crucial until proven otherwise through systematic evaluation.
+Compile every discrete fact you intend to use into a “Fact Basket”.
 Consider all pieces of information provided as a potential discrete fact.

 At the outset, try to extract or request the relevant temporal or version context.